Shashankshekharam/CandidateApplicationForm/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+So before that you need to use commands like ---   npm install or if  there's a dependency resolution issue with package This can happen when different packages require conflicting versions of the same dependency.

+To resolve this, you can try a few options:
+Retry with --force or --legacy-peer-deps: You can try running npm install --force

 The page will reload when you make changes.\
 You may also see any lint errors in the console.